matmanna/doctored/index.md

 ## What?

-- A blog theme which prioritizes uniqueness, technical complexity, and minimalism.
+- A blog theme which prioritizes uniqueness, technical complexity, and sophistication.

 - **For a full list of features, see [/about](/about).**